openvinotoolkit/geti-sdk/README.md

 Intel® Geti™ platform running on a remote server, the `Geti` class needs to know the hostname or IP address for the server and it needs to have some form of authentication.

+Instantiating the `Geti` class will establish the connection and perform authentication.

 - **Personal Access Token**

   The recommended authentication method is the 'Personal Access Token'.
 The token can be